HelloYeew/gura-chrome-extension/README.md

 If you want to change a picture to other picture.
 Just change a picture link in [popup.js](popup.js).

-If you finish and want to save this extension as one file just go to detail page of the extension and click `Pack extension`.
+If you finish and want to save this extension as one file just go to `chrome://extensions/`,click `Pack extension` and select the project directory.
+Then you will get `.crx` file to install or make a release of it.

+You can read more about how to develop the Chrome extension on [Chrome Documentation](https://developer.chrome.com/docs/extensions/mv3/getstarted/).
+(This project I get the starter file from Chrome Documentation.)

 # Contribution